Rikorose/DeepFilterNet/README.md

 ## Citation Guide

-Iy you use this framework, please cite: *DeepFilterNet: A Low Complexity Speech Enhancement Framework for Full-Band Audio based on Deep Filtering*
+If you use this framework, please cite: *DeepFilterNet: A Low Complexity Speech Enhancement Framework for Full-Band Audio based on Deep Filtering*

 ```bibtex
 @inproceedings{schroeter2022deepfilternet,